LARC-CMU-SMU/fullmoon/README.md

 		unique (label, pin)
 );

+comment on table dc_cache is 'cache table for latest dc values';

 alter table dc_cache owner to fullmoon;

--- cache table for latest psuedo lux values create table if not exists pixel_lux_cache
+create table if not exists pixel_lux_cache
 (
 	timestamp integer not null,